Skip to content

 Most properties use word of mouth.
 Face-to-face briefings or one-to-one chats, for example, keep volunteers informed of what’s happening on site.
 Many places also produce printed or digital newsletters or post important messages on notice boards.
 These both keep volunteers informed and ask for volunteers’ input on decisions.

-There’s also a dedicated website where volunteers can claim expenses, record hours and update their rotas.
-Called 'myvolunteering', it also showcases correspondent and volunteer stories, contains document resources and provides up-to-date Trust news.
+There’s also a dedicated website called 'myvolunteering' where volunteers can claim expenses, record hours and update their rotas.
+It also showcases correspondent and volunteer stories, contains document resources and provides up-to-date Trust news.

 A monthly ‘myvolunteering’ newsletter is produced and there’s a national Facebook group to help volunteers keep in touch and share their experiences and ideas.